Once you have completed the initial stages of the pathway you may be referred to community paediatrics.

 Follow on care

 Assessment usually takes a number of months.
-In some cases it is straightforward, but sometimes you may need to be seen a few times before an explanation can be given for your difficulties
+In some cases, you may need to be seen a few times before an explanation or diagnosis can be given for your difficulties